vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 To enable this feature, set the `AutoInitialiseFromNetworkHistory` setting in the data node configuration file to `true`.
 It is safe to leave this setting to true.

-If the data node already contains data that should be removed before loading from network history this can be done using the command
+If the data node already contains data that should be removed before loading from network history this can be done using the following command:

 `data-node unsafe_reset_all`